exacs/volleyball/docs/draft/ReactComponents.md

 * `history: array<Action>`.
 The history of actions.
 * `undo?: () => void` (*optional*).
 A function to be called when "undo" button is clicked.
-* `inverted: boolean`.
+* `inverse: boolean`.
 False if "home" team must be rendered in the left.

 The `undo` argument is optional.
 If none is given, then no "undo" button is shown.